-To change gears, fully depress the clutch 5-14 Starting and driving pedal, then move the gearshift lever.
+To change gears, fully depress the clutch pedal, then move the gearshift lever.
 After shifting, release the clutch slowly.

 You cannot shift directly from 5th gear into Reverse.
 First shift into the Neutral position, then into Reverse.

 If it is difficult to move the shift lever into Reverse or 1st, shift into Neutral, then release the clutch pedal and shift into Reverse or 1st again.
 If your vehicle is equipped with four wheel drive, see "Using four wheel drive" later in this section.